rahul-bharati/js-interview/readme.md

 ## Task 2 - Create React Frontend

 Using React, create a signup screen and a home screen.
 The signup screen should consume _POST /signup endpoint_.
-The home screen should have a button that calls endpoint _POST /process_ to start processing some data in the backend upon click.
+The home screen should have a button that calls endpoint _POST /process_ (requires standard authorization header) to start processing some data in the backend upon click.
 Then, another button that calls endpoint _GET /fetch_ to retrieve the processed data.

 _GET /fetch_ endpoint would return an array of objects that look like this: